PFML frequently asked questions for employers

 We are unsure of the 'start' date to use on the application.
 Is it the date the employee stopped coming into the office or the date they decided to file for PFML?

-The date they started leave.
+The start date is the first day that the employee started their leave.
 If the leave began before applying for PFML benefits, the prior leave will be deducted from the employee’s eligible leave bank.

 Reviewing employee applications